splunk/public-o11y-docs/sp-oncall/get-started/how-to-contact-splunk-on-call-support.rst

    Splunk Support Portal: https://login.splunk.com/ This path requires that you log into the Splunk Support Portal, which is a different login than the Splunk On-Call product login.
-If this is the first time you’ve accessed the portal, please follow the directions outlined below.
+If this is the first time you've accessed the portal, please follow the directions outlined below.
-3. **Call Center:** If you don’t have access to your On-Call instance or the Support Portal, please `call our hotline to be routed to On-Call Support <https://www.splunk.com/en_us/about-splunk/contact-us.html#customer-support>`__.
+3. **Call Center:** If you don't have access to your On-Call instance or the Support Portal, please `call our hotline to be routed to On-Call Support <https://www.splunk.com/en_us/about-splunk/contact-us.html#customer-support>`__.
    This path will require you to specify that your question is for the